Granting Criteria

 Registered Canadian Charity

-To receive grants from a Canadian private foundation like Hadley Family Foundation an organization must be a qualified donee.
-In most cases, to be a qualified donee an organization must be a registered Canadian charity.
+To receive grants from a Canadian private foundation like Hadley Family Foundation, an organization must be a qualified donee.
+In most cases, this means being a registered Canadian charity.

 What We Do Not Grant To